 FOOTWEAR LAUNCH

 “Our aesthetic is very unique [and] our new footwear line shares the same recognizable vintage-meets-now feel,” says Creative Director of Scotch & Soda, Marlou van Engelen.
-The line, designed to integrate with the Amsterdam brand’s distinctive S/S 2019 collection, was produced in partnership with footwear developer, Hamm, who shares a similar devotion to detail and a love of authentic craft and materials.
+The line, designed to be integrated with the Amsterdam brand’s distinctive S/S 2019 collection, was produced in partnership with footwear developer, Hamm, who shares a similar devotion to detail and a love of authentic craft and materials.
 The beach slides, sneakers, sandals and boots come in a variety of raffia weave, gingham check, earth tones, snakeskin and tropical prints.
 Available in stores in early 2019.

 www.scotch-soda.com